 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015.
-It constitutes Triumph Group's slavery and human trafficking statement for the financial year 2021
+It constitutes Triumph Group's slavery and human trafficking statement for the financial year 2022 possesses subsidiaries around the world covering significant activities of its value chain from design to sales.
+Such a long period of success is only possible with a keen sense for fashion and excellent insights into the desires and needs of our consumers as well as with caring and engaging approach to its employees and stakeholders.

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking.
-We understand that modern slavery is a global issue that may affect our organisation and our supply chains alike.
+We understand that modern slavery is a global issue that may affect our organization and our supply chains alike.